jax.sharding module#

 class jax.sharding.PartitionSpec(*partitions)[source]#

-Tuple describing how to partition tensor into mesh .
+Tuple describing how to partition an array across a mesh of devices.

-Each element is either None, string or a tuple of strings.
-See``NamedSharding`` class for more details.
+Each element is either None, a string, or a tuple of strings.
+See the documentation of jax.sharding.NamedSharding for more details.

-We create a separate class for this so JAX’s pytree utilities can distinguish it from a tuple that should be treated as a pytree.
+This class exists so JAX’s pytree utilities can distinguish a partition specifications from tuples that should be treated as pytrees.

 Declare the hardware resources available in the scope of this manager.